Dishanth-Shetty-CS/Image-Slider/README.md

 **Step 7:** When the image reaches the last index of the array, it will automatically loop back to the first index of the array.

 **Please Note:** There are 10 images in total.
 It may take some time to load all the images, so please be patient.

+**Important Note:** An internet connection is required to display the `<` and `>` navigation icons because they are loaded from an online icon library.
+The icons will not appear if you open the project offline.